Domaine de La Roche Moreau - Quarts de Chaume Grand Cru 2023

 Food and wine pairings

-Excellent as an aperitif, it pairs perfectly with foie gras, lobster, Bresse chicken, a fine Roquefort cheese, ice cream, and desserts...
+Excellent as an aperitif, it pairs perfectly with foie gras, lobster, Bresse chicken, a fine Roquefort, ice cream, and desserts...

 Guide Hachette des vins

-The years go by and remain much the same for the Davy family, who have once again produced a beautiful sweet wine.
-The nose reveals subtle toasted notes, followed by candied white fruits and apricot.
-The palate is enriched with delicious flavors of prune and honey, intense yet perfectly balanced and very seductive, offering an ideal combination of volume, finesse, freshness, and generosity.
-It would be perfect with a noble fish or pan-fried scallops.
+Year after year, the Davys continue to produce a truly beautiful sweet wine.
+On the nose, subtle toasted notes unfold, followed by candied white fruits and apricot.
+A palette enriched with indulgent flavors of prune and honey on an intense yet perfectly balanced palate—highly appealing, an ideal marriage of body, finesse, freshness, and richness.
+It pairs beautifully with fine fish or pan-seared scallops.

 About the estate:

 This 28-hectare estate, run by the Davy family for five generations, is located on the Corniche Angevine between the Loire and Layon valleys.
-The old wine cellar is listed (17th century) and the cellar is housed in a disused coal mine, where the wines are left to mature.
-A sure bet in the Anjou wine region, often in the spotlight for its sweet wines, Coteaux-du-Layon and Quarts-de-Chaume in particular.
+The historic wine house is a listed building (17th century), and the cellar is housed in a disused coal mine, where the wines intended for aging are matured.
+A reliable choice in the Anjou wine region, it is often noted for its sweet wines, particularly its Coteaux-du-Layon and Quarts-de-Chaume.

 Concours des vins de Mâcon